 Other Ship Options

 There are other ship options.
 Some are more expensive.
 There is a $45 Mustang Alpha game package.
 The ship is smaller but more aggressive but less suited for non-combat roles.

 Of course you can go more expensive, but do you really want to?
-The game is due out soon and ships can be earned by actually playing the game.
+Ships can be earned by actually playing the game and buying them with in-game currency (aUEC).
 While nobody is certain how much time will be required to purchase a larger ship in-game, a lot of people are holding off.

 You can upgrade your ship, too.

 You aren’t stuck with the ship you buy, either.
 There’s no buyer’s remorse.
 “I should have gotten THAT ship instead.”
 There’s always ship upgrades.
 Say you spend $45 now on an Aurora but you really want that Hornet F7C.
 The ship’s cost $35 and $110 respectively (no game package, just the ship).
 The Ship Upgrade option allows you to just pay the difference and trade the Aurora in for the Hornet.

 […] Star Citizen […]